 3. Social Securities

-Employees Provident Fund (EPF) manages the compulsory savings plan and retirement planning for employees in Malaysia.
+Employees Provident Fund (EPF) in Malaysia manages the compulsory savings plan and retirement planning for employees in Malaysia.
 It is mandatory for employers to make this payment as it provides a convenient framework for employers to meet their statutory and moral obligations to their employees.
 Contributions in this regard are primarily based on employees’ monthly wages and deducted from their monthly wages.

 The employer contribution is 12%.